London independence

-London independence, sometimes shortened to Londependence and Londexit, refers to a belief favouring full-fledged independence for London as a city-state separate from the United Kingdom.
+London independence, sometimes shortened to Londependence and Londexit, refers to a belief favouring full-fledged independence for Greater London as a city-state separate from the United Kingdom.
 The idea received particular attention after the 2016 United Kingdom European Union membership referendum, in which the country at large voted to leave the European Union, but 60% of Londoners voted to remain, though the concept of an independent London had been discussed sporadically for some years before.